 1.9.1 In keeping with section 106(6) of the Act, this policy must be reviewed at least once every 3 years.
-The Council will closely monitor growth and capital spending for growth and may review this policy as part of its annual plan process in any year prior to the 3-year review if it considers it necessary to do so.
+The Council will closely monitor growth and capital spending for growth and may

 The report notes that the results of the 2018 Census warrant the further upward revision of Horowhenua's population projections.